Normal-Tangerine8609/Scriptable-Widgets/README.md

 # Scriptable Widgets
-Here are all of the scriptable widgets I have made
+Here are all of the scriptable widgets I have made.